Birds of Florida

 The Laughing Gull breeds along the Atlantic and Gulf Coasts of North America, the Caribbean, and Mexico's Pacific coast.
 Populations from coastal North Carolina northward migrate south to central America and northern South America Florida resident birds generally do not migrate.

 An opportunistic omnivore and scavenger normally active during the day, in the breeding season it forages at night as well.
-Diet includes earthworms, insects, snails, crabs, and other invertibrates
+Diet includes earthworms, insects, snails, crabs, and other invertebrates

 Laughing Gulls form breeding colonies of up to 25,000 pairs, making their nests on sand, rocks, mats of dead vegetation, or hidden among the leaves of low plants.
 They typically look for slightly higher spots in order to minimize the chance of the nest being flooded by high tides or storm water.